Articles

 Noah was part of the remnant.
 He believed and found favor in the eyes of the Lord and was spared through the flood.
 Elijah felt his remnant status.
 He lamented that Jezebel had killed all the true believers and that he was the only prophet left.
 The Lord’s reply informs us that he always keeps track of who are his true disciples.
 “I have kept for myself seven thousand men who have not bowed the knee to Baal.”
 (I Kings 19:18, Romans 11:4).
 The remnant are the faithful whom God preserves when true belief is out of style.

 The remnant are the Simeons and Annas, the Zacharias’ and Elizabeths, the Marys and the Josephs, who take God at his Word, believe in him, and obey.
 Proportionally, they’re small in number.
 Out of the thousands who heard and saw the miraculous ministry of Christ, they’re the few, the mere 120 disciples in the upper room (Acts 1:15) after the ascension.
 They’re the 3,000 saved at Pentecost (Acts 2:41), and the 144,000 witness in the final pages of Revelation (Revelation 7:1-3).
-The remnant is always there, in every generation, representing truth, and chosen by God’s grace (Romans 11:5).
+The remnant is always there, in every generation, representing truth and chosen by God’s grace (Romans 11:5)

 Comfort, yes comfort my people

 Simeon was part of the remnant, a small piece of the larger tapestry of God’s redemptive story being woven into Israel’s history.
-He longed to see the Consolation of Israel, which was a Messianic title for Christ.
+He longed to see the Consolation of Israel, a Messianic title for Christ.
 Taken from Isaiah, “Comfort, yes comfort” would accompany the Messiah’s arrival.
 He would not only reassure Israel that the penalty for her sins had been paid (Isaiah 40:1-2), but his character was one of encouragement, help, and exhortation.

 Part of that comforting ministry was revealed to Simeon when God told him that he wouldn’t die until he beheld the Lord’s Christ (Luke 2:26).
 Overwhelmed by God’s kindness, Simeon looked down at the bundle in his arms.
 Israel’s strength and consolation indeed was here, and his tiny hand was wrapped tightly around Simeon’s finger.